gsmithvi/gsmithvi.github.io/_posts/2016-02-15-2-download-GBIF-data.md

 occ_search(taxonKey = key, limit = 20, hasCoordinate = TRUE)
 ```

 Now you can use the taxon key to download GBIF data.
 The following chunk of code may look funny, since the function names don't correspond to their actual functions.
-The logic goes like this:
+The logic is more straightforward than the functions' names.

-* once you start the download query, you can check its status
+- once you start the download query, you can check its status

-* continue checking until the query status shows up as `SUCCEEDED`
+- continue checking until the query status shows up as `SUCCEEDED`

-* then download the zip file pulled by the query
+- then download the zip file pulled by the query

-* import the data to R
+- import the data to R

 You don't have to worry about saving the zip file.
 Once you import data to R, you can save it at any point as a .csv file in your working directory.